safoorsafdar/safoorsafdarcom/content/posts/deploy-mendix-apps-to-kubernetes-with-gitlab/index.md

 * Build the Docker image from the source code
 * Publish the Docker Image to Docker Registry
 * Define the Mendix application deployment template
-* Deploy to Development and Staging Environment
+* Deploy the application to the development and staging environment
-* Deploy to Production
+* Deploy the application to the production environment
 * Clean the local Docker images

 ## Containerize the Mendix application with Docker